Participating in a clinical study

 What is a clinical study, and why is it carried out?

-Clinical studies are conducted in order to investigate a group of individuals with a specific disease, to test the effect and safety of new medicines, diagnostic tests, products or therapies.
+Clinical studies are conducted in order to investigate a group of individuals with a specific disease, to test the efficacy and safety of new medicines, diagnostic tests, products or therapies.
 Before studies on human subjects begin, tests have already been carried out in several different ways in laboratory trials and animal studies.
 Clinical studies are necessary in order to answer questions about issues such as effects and side effects.
 They are also a prerequisite for new medicines, medical devices or therapies to be approved, and to ensure they can start being used within healthcare.

 - Clinical trials are sometimes called intervention studies or experimental studies.
-A clinical trial is a study that investigates the effect of a medicine, a medical device, a diet or a therapy method, for example, on healthy or ill persons.
+A clinical trial is a study that investigates the efficacy of a medicine, a medical device, a diet or a therapy method, for example, on healthy or ill persons.

 In a clinical study, you investigate for example: